 this process gives rise to a new second-order constraint that sits above the constraint system.
 This constraint was absent from the component processes and must be specifically distinguished from them.
 Its goal is to preserve system integrity by resisting disintegration of their codependent component processes (Deacon and Cashman 2016, 418).
 This is how a system of constraints come to be a biological individual.
 This introduces a crucial difference between systems of components that are merely circularly supportive of one another —as are the components of an autocatalytic set or of any other circularly organised production process— and teleodynamic systems.
 The second-order constraint is not a mere aggregate of interlocking constraints; it is also a full individual that belongs to a biological class.
 (13)

-This however raises the question: given that Garcia-Valdecasas is prepared to accept Mossio and Bich’s (2017) distinction between self-organizing systems and self-determining systems, why does he now seem to collapse the Organizational Approach back into mere self-organizing systems?
-Put otherwise, what is the difference that makes a difference between interlocking constraints and a second-order constraint, that is, the difference between a constraint operating at a "higher" level and a networking of interlocking constraints?
+This raises the following question: given that Garcia-Valdecasas is prepared to accept Mossio and Bich’s (2017) distinction between self-organizing systems and self-determining systems, why does he now seem to collapse the Organizational Approach back into mere self-organizing systems?
+Put otherwise, what is the difference that makes a difference between interlocking constraints and a second-order constraint, that is, the difference between a constraint operating at a “higher” level and a networking of interlocking constraints?
 The key issue for us is not that there is no difference between these positions, but the lack of clarity about what kind of difference it is.
 As we see it, Garcia-Valdecasas is prepared to draw a distinction between interlocking first-order constraints and a genuine second-order constraint due to two distinct —and distinctly philosophical— considerations.

 The first is that teleodynamics is, at least on the face of it, a more hierarchical model than the OA.
 The OA conceptualizes closure in, as it were, egalitarian terms: each constraint contributes to the collective closure of all constraints.
 Closure is realized precisely as an effect of how each constraint constrains all other constraints.
 By contrast teleodynamics invites the picture of a new level of an ontological hierarchy that constitutes biological individuality, which Deacon (2014) leverages to make claims about the continuity between life and mind.